agrc/gis.utah.gov/_posts/2018-09-17-meet-new-agrc-staff.md

 #### What do you want to accomplish at AGRC?

 I look forward to connecting our colleagues throughout the state to the services that AGRC offers.
 There’s such a high level of expertise among the staff here, which allows us to offer solutions to so many GIS-related, and IT, needs.
 I plan to continue and strengthen the relationships AGRC has built over the years with so many different people and groups throughout Utah, and nationwide.
 I am interested in how I can potentially help to streamline some internal DTS and AGRC processes to increase efficiencies.
-And, finally, I would like to increase the incorporation of project management concepts and tools into the way we work with others in a client/vendor relationship.
+And, finally, I would like to increase the incorporation of project management concepts and tools into the way we work with others in a client/vendor relationship, and internally.

 #### How do you spend your time outside the office?
 Any favorite hobbies or activities?